SilentComics/Strip/README.md

 # Silent Comics Wordpress Theme
 ***

-This is SilentComics — a free, simple Wordpress theme, designed to be used by http://silent-comics.com
+This is SilentComics — a simple Wordpress theme, designed to be used by http://silent-comics.com, free for everyone to use and modify.

 ## Features: